IlyaMatsuev/Apex-WebSocket-Client/docs/types/README.md

 Implementation of this interface is needed for class to become a handler that can be used for the [`WSClient`](#wsclient).

 `void handle(WSConnection connection, Map<String, Object> args)` - Will be called whenever there is a message, error, or closing request coming from the WebSocket server.

+---

+### WSDispatcherSettings

+This is the static class-wrapper under the [`WSDispatcherSetting__c`](../README.md#wsdispatchersettingc) custom setting.
+It allows you to change the `ws-dispatcher` endpoint and timeout in the runtime, without updating the existing settings.

+#### Constants

+`Integer HTTP_MAX_TIMEOUT = 120000` - The maximum value in milliseconds allowed for the callout timeout to be set.
+If you increase this value during the transaction you will get the exception.
+It's not recommended to use that high value for the timeout.

+`Integer HTTP_MIN_TIMEOUT = 5000` - The minimum value in milliseconds allowed for the callout timeout to be set.
+It's not recommended to use that low value for the timeout since the application will generate too many events per minute and you are more likely to reach the governor limits.

+`Integer HTTP_DEFAULT_TIMEOUT = 30000` - The default value in milliseconds is used for callouts if it was not set in the custom settings.

+#### Methods

+`String getEndpoint()` - Returns the endpoint value set in the custom setting or manually during the transaction.
+Throws the `IllegalArgumentException` exception if the value was not set before calling.

+`String setEndpoint(String endpoint)` - Sets the endpoint value manually until the end of the transaction.
+This call doesn't update the custom setting.
+Throws the `IllegalArgumentException` exception if the provided value is `null`.
+Returns the set value.

+`Integer getTimeout()` - Returns the timeout value set in the custom setting or manually during the transaction.
+If there is no value in the custom setting then it returns the default timeout (`HTTP_DEFAULT_TIMEOUT`).
+Throws the `IllegalArgumentException` exception if the value is less than `HTTP_MIN_TIMEOUT` or more than `HTTP_MAX_TIMEOUT`.

+`Integer setTimeout(Integer timeout)` - Sets the timeout value manually until the end of the transaction.
+This call doesn't update the custom setting.
+If the provided value is `null` then it sets the default timeout (`HTTP_DEFAULT_TIMEOUT`).
+Throws the `IllegalArgumentException` exception if the provided value is less than `HTTP_MIN_TIMEOUT` or more than `HTTP_MAX_TIMEOUT`.
+Returns the set value.